Preparing your car for winter: top tips and things to check

-You can get a home battery tester, but it’s easier to see a specialist.
-Assuming you can start the car, you can drive to your local dealer or car spares shop to buy a new one.
-Most car battery stockists will even fit it for you.
+You can get a home battery tester and most are easy to use.
+If you do indeed need a replacement battery then, assuming you can start the car, you can drive to your local dealer or car spares shop to buy a new one.
+Most car battery stockists will also fit it for you.

 If you can’t start your car, but have access to a 12-volt power supply in another car, then you can use a set of jump leads.
 If you're skilled enough and it's accessible, you could remove the battery and charge it indoors.
 This can be complex, not least because car batteries are heavy.
 You should always refer to the owner’s manual.

 Antifreeze, as its name suggests, stops the water in the engine’s cooling system from freezing.
 To test the effectiveness of your antifreeze, an antifreeze tester can be brought from your local car spares shop.
 To use it, unscrew the coolant reservoir cap under the bonnet (ensuring the engine is cold first), lower the tube into the coolant and squeeze the rubber bulb on the end to suck some antifreeze inside the tester.

 You can then read the freezing point of the antifreeze using the scale inside the tester.
 Replace the antifreeze in the car’s system and replace the cap.